 My friends and family always use bottled salad dressing for this salad.
 Anything zesty Italian tastes great!

-Since this Pasta Salad has no mayonnaise, you don’t have to worry (as much) about spoilage while you enjoy a beautiful day.
-The variety of vegetables also add color, crunch, and nutrition.
+Since this pasta salad has no mayonnaise, you don't have to worry (as much) about spoilage while you enjoy a beautiful day.
+And, you'll love the color and crunch from the vegetables!

 How do you make a cold spaghetti salad?